tsipkens/bidias/README.md

 5. prop - a struct that contains the properties of the particle mass analyzer (a sample script to generate this quantity is include as prop_CPMA.m), and

-  resolution, inner electrode angular speed, or voltage.
+6. varargin (optional) - name-value pairs to specify either the equivalent resolution, inner electrode angular speed, or voltage.